 It’s Halloween season!
 Kids and families, get ready for plenty of festive, fall fun!
-Take a look at this list of fun ways to stay busy and get creative during the spookiest time of year, brought to you by a former teacher turned stay-home virtual instructor to five kids!
+Take a look at this list of fun ways to stay busy and get creative during the spookiest time of year, brought to you by teacher and mom to five kids!

 Oh, there are so many fun, Halloween-themed art projects out there!
-I’m a former art teacher, and art is my favorite thing to do with my kids, but it doesn’t have to be hard!
+I’m an art teacher, and art is my favorite thing to do with my kids, but it doesn’t have to be hard!
 I admit, just like most parents out there, I’m looking to Pinterest for most of my inspiration.
 And it works!
 I’ll share some of my favorite art projects, and all you need are a few supplies and a kitchen table.

 On this Halloween Paper Plate Crafts page, you’ll find instructions for a swirly ghost, a handprint-hair witch, and more.
 You only need construction paper, scissors, glue, and markers.